 A much sought after speaker whose accomplishments includes presenting at the Oxford University Roundtable of Early Childhood Education, Lisa Pena received a BA from Hampton University and her Masters of Education from Loyola College, along with her AMI Montessori Certification from the Washington Montessori Institution.

-Lisa serves in a number of advisory capacities across the philanthropic landscape with non-profit organizations that include The Lloyd D. Smith Foundation, W+wINgs Foundation and the Jamon Education Foundation.
-Mrs. Pena currently resides in Chevy Chase, Maryland and is the proud parent of 3 children ages 24, 23 and 18.
+Lisa has served on a number of advisory capacities across the philanthropic landscape with non-profit organizations that include The Lloyd D. Smith Foundation, W+wINgs Foundation and the Jamon Education Foundation.
+Mrs. Pena currently resides in Chevy Chase, Maryland and is the proud parent of three children ages 31, 30 and 25; and four grandchildren.